+You will be surprised how easy these truffles can be made.
+Just get some pistachios, and we bet you already have everything else.
 If you love dark chocolate truffles, why not to try our recipes for classic chocolate truffles or chocolate truffles with creamy chestnut puree.

 This recipe start with toasting pistachios to enchanced aroma and makes them crunchy.
-Spread pistachios in one layer on the baking tray and toast in the oven on 175°C (347°F) for about 8 - 10 minutes.
+Spread pistachios in one layer on the baking sheet and toast in the oven on 175°C (347°F) for about 8 - 10 minutes.

 Add butter and coarsely chopped pistachios and stir again until everything combined.
 Place the ganache in the fridge for 30 - 40 minutes to firm enough for rolling.

 Now, it's fun part of rolling the truffles.
 Place finely chopped pistachios into shallow bowl or plate.
-Take the chocolate mixture from the fridge, measure one teaspoon and roll into ball between your palms as best as you can.
+Take the chocolate ganache from the fridge, measure one teaspoon and roll into ball between your palms as best as you can.

 It's the best to keep the truffles in a storage container between sheets of baking paper and store in the fridge for about 1 week.
 For the best texture and flavour take out from the fridge 30 minutes before serving.
-Freeze for up to 2 months, then defrost overnight in the fridge.